 The goal for each individual who values his freedom might then be to avoid being the low-hanging fruit until that day, so that he might come out intact on the other side.

-Editor’s Note: Casey Research founder Doug Casey has been warning of a currency collapse.
+Editor’s Note: Bestselling author Doug Casey has been warning of a currency collapse.
 He believes a collapse of major currencies could wipe out trillions of dollars in wealth, including pensions.
 Here’s Doug:

 Unlike most people, Doug Casey has actually lived through a currency crisis.
 He was in Argentina when its currency collapsed in 2001 during the largest sovereign debt default ever.
 By making smart investments, he even managed to make a large gain on his money in the aftermath of the crisis.

 We recently recorded a video presentation with Doug on this topic.
 In the video, Doug shares his advice on how to position your money and investments for the collapse of a major currency like the U.S. dollar.
-Click here to watch the video.
+Click here to watch the video now.